-Only authorized credentialed drivers may operate your school's owned vehicles or rent vehicles under the auspices of the College.
+Only authorized credentialed drivers may drive on behalf of the College.

 Five Colleges Office of Risk Management purchases a commercial auto liability insurance policy for all drivers of Amherst, Hampshire, Mount Holyoke, Smith and Five Colleges, Inc. [collectively referred to hereafter as Five College] owned, leased or rented vehicles for College business.
 The credentialing policy also pertains to all drivers of motorized equipment and/or unregistered equipment owned by the College.
 UMass is not included in this program.
 In addition, drivers using personal vehicles in the performance of job related tasks may be covered for their liability "excess" of their own insurance.
 (There is no Five College coverage available for physical damage to personal vehicles.)
 Our insurer has strict underwriting regulations and requires each of the Colleges to "credential" all drivers in order to receive the benefits of the insurance policy.
 Please Note: Commuting to work is not considered "driving on college business".